adonese/ngo/content/fragments/member/members/yousif.md

 date = "2017-10-17"

-position = "Team leader and contact person" lives_in = "Sudan" scope = [
+position = "Team leader and contact person"
+#lives_in = "Sudan"
+scope = [
-  "Gopherineering for various tasks",
+  "Consultanting for various tasks",
   "Contributor for [Goper Team A](#)",
   "Gopher Community Member"
 ]